OPS-E2E-PPE/VBA-Docs/api/Word.Document.Unprotect.md

 ## Security

+> [!IMPORTANT]
-Avoid using hard-coded passwords in your applications.
+> Avoid using hard-coded passwords in your applications.
 If a password is required in a procedure, request the password from the user, store it in a variable, and then use the variable in your code.
-For recommended best practices on how to do this, see [Security Notes for Microsoft Office Solution Developers](https://msdn.microsoft.com/library/office/ff860261.aspx).
+For recommended best practices on how to do this, see [Security notes for Office solution developers](../Library-Reference/Concepts/security-notes-for-microsoft-office-solution-developers.md).

 ## Remarks